lsst-dm/dmtn-039/index.rst

 Method
 ======

-To begin, we obtained the dataset by downloading raw images and corresponding master calibration files from the `NOAO Science Archive <http://archive.noao.edu/search/query>`_.
-The HiTS survey data may be selected by searching for PI Förster.
-Additionally, the latest set of DECam defects (bad pixel masks) were obtained from the ``lsst-dev`` server at ``/datasets/decam/calib/bpmDes/2014-12-05/``, and a set of `Pan-STARRS <https://panstarrs.stsci.edu>`_ astrometric reference catalogs were obtained from the ``lsst-dev`` server at ``/datasets/refcats/htm/htm_baseline``.

-Next, we ran four main processing steps with the LSST Stack on the data:
+We ran four main processing steps with the LSST Stack on the data:

 1. ``ingestImagesDecam.py``, from the ``obs_decam`` package but drawing heavily on ``pipe_tasks``,
 2. ``ingestCalibs.py``, from the ``pipe_tasks`` package,
 3. ``processCcd.py``, from the ``pipe_tasks`` package, and
 4. ``imageDifference.py``, also from the ``pipe_tasks`` package.

+RESUME EDITING DOCUMENT HERE; THE REMAINDER OF THE METHOD/TUTORIAL IS OUT OF DATE.

 To streamline this process, we wrote a python script called ``decam_process.py`` to handle each step.
 It is `available on GitHub <https://github.com/lsst-dm/decam_hits/blob/master/decam_process.py>`_.